 You can update your regular hours of operation as well as your Special Hours.
 We recommend changing your Special Hours so that customers can see any temporary changes in your hours of operation.
 You can edit your Special Hours by adding each day where your current operating hours are different from your regular hours listed on Yelp.
 Special Hours are set on a day-by-day basis and can be changed at any time.

 Provide the most up-to-date information on your COVID-19 banner

-Updating your COVID-19 banner on Yelp gives you a prominent place to display a direct message about your current operations and how customers can transact with your business.
-Many businesses are getting creative with their messaging to ensure customers know the latest information, like if curbside pickup is being offered or what safety and health protocols are in place.
+Updating your COVID-19 banner on Yelp gives you a prominent place to display a direct message about your current operations and how customers can transact with your business—like if contactless, curbside pickup is being offered or what special safety and health protocols are in place.

 As consumers modify their behaviors based on the fluid climate, you’ll want to continue to update what your business is doing to address those evolving needs.

 2. Complete your profile with discoverability in mind

 Having a complete business profile is the first step in getting visibility on Yelp.
 Beyond your hours and basic business information, you’ll want to write a detailed business description.
 Describe the services and offerings you provide, while also hitting on the key words or phrases that your customers are often searching for.

 This is also useful beyond Yelp—writing a great business description can help you become a more relevant option for consumers in your area and can help drive natural SEO on your website and social media platforms.

 3. Add photos and captions, especially showing safety and health protocols